 - Granulated sugar - cuts through the lemon bar tartness

-- Butter - a key ingredient in the buttery shortbread base
+- Unsalted butter – a key ingredient in the buttery shortbread base

-- Eggs - this helps the creamy lemon curd filling set
+- Large eggs – Whole eggs help the creamy lemon curd filling set

-In a food processor, or using a pastry cutter, mix together the softened butter, flour, lemon zest, sugar, and salt until it creates a soft and crumbly dough.
+- Mix the softened butter, flour, lemon zest, sugar, and salt in a food processor or using a pastry blender until it creates a soft and crumbly dough.

 The lemon curd